tejasjoshi01/ProblemSolvingHackerrank-Python/README.md

-# ProblemSolvingHackerrank-Python
- Solutions for hackerrank questions of Problem Solving in Python 3
+# Problem Solving in Python